addyosmani/backbone-fundamentals/README.md

 ##What does MVC give us?

-This separation of concerns in MVC facilitates simpler modularization of an application's functionality and enables:
+To summarize, the separation of concerns in MVC facilitates modularization of an application's functionality and enables:

 * Easier overall maintenance.
-When updates need to be made to the application it is very clear whether the changes are data-centric, meaning changes to models and possibly controllers, or merely visual, meaning changes to views.
+When updates need to be made to the application it is clear whether the changes are data-centric, meaning changes to models and possibly controllers, or merely visual, meaning changes to views.
-* Decoupling models and views means that it is significantly more straight-forward to write unit tests for business logic
+* Decoupling models and views means that it's straight-forward to write unit tests for business logic
-* Duplication of low-level model and controller code (i.e what you may have been using instead) is eliminated across the application
+* Duplication of low-level model and controller code is eliminated across the application
 * Depending on the size of the application and separation of roles, this modularity allows developers responsible for core logic and developers working on the user-interfaces to work simultaneously

 ###Delving deeper

-Right now, you likely have a basic understanding of what the MVC pattern provides, but for the curious, we can explore it a little further.
+Right now, you likely have a basic understanding of what the MVC pattern provides, but for the curious, we'll explore it a little further.

 The GoF (Gang of Four) do not refer to MVC as a design pattern, but rather consider it a "set of classes to build a user interface".
 In their view, it's actually a variation of three other classical design patterns: the Observer (Pub/Sub), Strategy and Composite patterns.
 Depending on how MVC has been implemented in a framework, it may also use the Factory and Decorator patterns.
 I've covered some of these patterns in my other free book, JavaScript Design Patterns For Beginners if you would like to read into them further.

-As we've discussed, models represent application data whilst views are what the user is presented on screen.
-As such, MVC relies on Pub/Sub for some of its core communication (something that surprisingly isn't cover in many articles about the MVC pattern).
-When a model is changed it notifies the rest of the application it has been updated.
-The controller then updates the view accordingly.
-The observer nature of this relationship is what facilitates multiple views being attached to the same model.
+As we've discussed, models represent application data, while views handle what the user is presented on screen.
+As such, MVC relies on Pub/Sub for some of its core communication (something that surprisingly isn't covered in many articles about the MVC pattern).
+When a model is changed it "publishes" to the rest of the application that it has been updated.
+The "subscriber"--generally a Controller--then updates the view accordingly.
+The observer-viewer nature of this relationship is what facilitates multiple views being attached to the same model.

-For developers interested in knowing more about the decoupled nature of MVC (once again, depending on the implement), one of the goal's of the pattern is to help define one-to-many relationships between a topic and its observers.
+For developers interested in knowing more about the decoupled nature of MVC (once again, depending on the implementation), one of the goals of the pattern is to help define one-to-many relationships between a topic and its observers.
 When a topic changes, its observers are updated.
 Views and controllers have a slightly different relationship.
 Controllers facilitate views to respond to different user input and are an example of the Strategy pattern.

 ###Summary

-Having reviewed the classical MVC pattern, we should now understand how it allows us to cleanly separate concerns in an application.
-We should also now appreciate how JavaScript MVC frameworks may differ in their interpretation of the MVC pattern, which although quite open to variation, still shares some of the fundamental concepts the original pattern has to offer.
+Having reviewed the classical MVC pattern, your should now understand how it allows developers to cleanly separate concerns in an application.
+You should also now appreciate how JavaScript MVC frameworks may differ in their interpretation of MVC, and how they share some of the fundamental concepts the of the original pattern.

-When reviewing a new JavaScript MVC/MV* framework, remember - it can be useful to step back and review how it's opted to approach architecture (specifically, how it supports implementing models, views, controllers or other alternatives) as this can better help you grok how the framework expects to be used.
+When reviewing a new JavaScript MVC/MV* framework, remember - it can be useful to step back and consider how it's opted to approach Models, Views, Controllers or other alternatives, as this can better help you grok how the framework expects to be used.

 ##MVP